Author: Bimal Rath, MD & CEO, Think Talent Services

 The companies of today are changing at a rapid rate.
 Talent managers need to be able to keep up with growing talent needs.

-Three things are glaring all us talent development professionals pretty much in the face.
+3 things are glaring all of us talent development professionals pretty much in the face.

-As my young daughter told me when I was writing this, in the last three statements above —“please replace ‘is changing’ to ‘has changed’ ”.
+As my 19-year-old daughter told me when I was writing this, in the last three statements above “please replace ‘is changing’ to ‘has changed’.”

 Here’s what I wish talent development managers would take (more) note of and build into their efforts helping both companies and talented employees succeed.

-- Co-create with employees.
+Co-create with employees.
 Every talent development process/effort must be customised based on employee preferences.
-The more the customisation, the better the stickiness and application of the learning to value creation.
+The more customisation, the better the stickiness and application of the learning to value creation.

 Focus on insights and wisdom when dealing with talented people, not a whole set of data analytics.
 Seeing and feeling an individual is still the best way of identifying talent.
 Too much reliance on data hides too much value in people.
 The best leaders have developed personal identification of talent into almost an art.